-Against the backdrop of a growing Syrian refugee population in Lebanon and the inability of the central government to deliver some basic public services, decentralisation has become a major topic.
-The constitution includes decentralisation, but is vague on its extent and the responsibilities of national and local institutions.
-As a result, the decentralisation process has been dysfunctional and citizens’ needs have not been properly addressed by national and local government.
+Against the backdrop of a growing Syrian refugee population in Lebanon and the problems of the central government to deliver some basic public services, decentralisation has become a major topic.
+The constitution includes decentralisation but is vague on its extent and the responsibilities of national and local institutions.
+As a result, the decentralisation process has been dysfunctional and citizens’ needs have not been properly addressed by national and local governments.

 DRI is working with Lebanese civil society organisations and government representatives at the local and national level to strengthen decentralisation in line with good governance principles.
 Our point of reference is explained in our Briefing Paper on the State of Play of Decentralisation in Lebanon.

 DRI is assessing the role of the three tiers of government (municipal, unions of municipalities and national level) in public service delivery to understand their needs and challenges and develop concrete policy recommendations to improve the decentralisation process.
 We look at three public service sectors in particular: solid waste management, security, and political participation.